brittany-johnson/react-todo/README.md

-# View a live version of the app here: https://brittany-johnson.github.io/react-todo/
+## View a live version of the app here: https://brittany-johnson.github.io/react-todo/ (Currently in production)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).